arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 <div align="center">
 	<img src = "/assets/canonical_volume.png">
 </div>
 <figcaption> Figure #3 Standard clipping volume.
-Borrowed from http://www.songho.ca/opengl/gl_projectionmatrix.html</figcaption>
+Image attribution  http://www.songho.ca/opengl/ </figcaption>
 </figure>

 The canonical view volume is also an orthographic volume; so when points are in the canonical frame they are orthographically projected to the screen.

-My route to computing the perspective projection $P_{proj}$ goes through orthographic projection $O_{proj}$.
-So, what I want is some projective transformation $M_{pp}$ that maps the view frustum to the orthographic cube, which then is mapped to the canonical cube via $O_{proj}$.

 ## Mapping the Orthographic View Volume to the Canonical View Volume